LanaKhalifa/deep-learning-flood-modeling/README.md

 ### **generate_dataloaders**

-Generates deep learning-ready dataloaders from datasets.
-Each sample should look as follows (ignore the downsampler part for now):
+Generates deep learning-ready dataloaders from the dataset.
+Each sample follows the format below.
+(Note: The downsampler is a learnable module that reduces the terrain input from 321×321 to 32×32, allowing it to be concatenated along the channel dimension with the 32×32 water depth maps.)

 <img width="980" height="377" alt="image" src="https://github.com/user-attachments/assets/981097c6-b6da-4b15-986a-6e5d445e38e6" />